Expressive-Synapse/NixOSDots/README.md

 to function properly.
 The encrypted files are designed to function with the sops-nix module.
 The key required to un-encrypt these files is intended to be stored in a folder one layer outside of the NixOSDots folder called Keys. (ie ../Keys)
+> [!NOTE]
+> Some system level configuration may require
+> user specific secrets, so this folder currently
+> remains outside of the users directory.